Denpasar, located in South Bali, is the capital city of the island of Bali, Indonesia.

 SCAMS RISK : MEDIUM

 Drink spiking is possible in Denpasar as well as credit card fraud.
-In order to avoid being the victim of these scams, always keep an eye on your card during transactions and do not accept the drinks from strangers.
+To avoid being the victim of these scams, always keep an eye on your card during transactions and do not accept the drinks from strangers.

 WOMEN TRAVELERS RISK : LOW